 Everyone with a smartphone is a couple of touches away from all the information they need.
-Unfiltered, clickbaity, low-quality but still more relevant than whatever pitched without asking.
-So instead of stating what you can do and how, say what you is that you can do for them.
+Unfiltered, clickbaity, low-quality but still more relevant than whatever is pitched without asking.
+So instead of stating what and how you can do, you should say what you are.
 Everything a product does has to come in the user realm.

 User realm: Most third-party accountants don’t have enough data to prevent fiscal gaps.
 We help our clients automate their budgeting based on history.
 For example, we plan and calculate payrolls and taxes in advance, so that no expenses come unexpectedly.

 Company realm: In this world of diluted responsibility, we are the beacon of reliability and resilience.
 When no one stands behind the initial principles of binary options, we thrive on piety.

 User realm: Binary options do have a bad rep. We know it’s murky waters but for the past two years, we’ve helped traders get back on track with binary options.
 John Mayers used to …

 Company realm: We win awards, have an environment-friendly office, write for BI, and do charity.

 User realm: We know about your problems and we know exactly what to do to reduce your pain.

 This does not mean you have to forget about your business goals, personality, and SEO.
 All of these can flourish in a good text if they come from a genuine desire to help a user.
 A more complicated question is why would a user want to read your text and pay attention to your product.
 Let’s address that.